 When tooth decay damages a tooth, it breaks down the hard tissue of the tooth leaving soft, discolored decay.
 When this is cleaned out we are left with a sterile cavity that has to be repaired.
 When of a small to moderate size, this cavity can be filled directly with tooth colored composite materials that can be packed and hardened in the tooth.
-If the cavity is large stronger and more durable materials need to be used as described below.
+If the cavity is large, stronger and more durable materials need to be used.

 Sometimes teeth have damage that affects a wide area on top or slightly over the side of the tooth.
 That is when we usually recommend inlays.
 We’ll place materials that provide the most stable and long-lasting result while preventing adjacent teeth from shifting or a gradual deterioration of the bite.